RocketChat/docs-old/guides/administrator-guides/authentication/saml/README.md

 ## IdP Attribute Mapping

-Use the following attributes required to return user information to Rocket Chat:
+Use the following attributes required to return user information to Rocket.Chat:

 | Idp Returned Attribute Name | Usage |
 | :--- | :--- |